-What Is American Airlines Concierge Key Status?
+American Airlines Concierge Key: What Is This Invitation-Only Status?

-What Is American Airlines Concierge Key Status?
+American Airlines Concierge Key: What Is This Invitation-Only Status?

 For whatever reason, there’s a not-insignificant portion of the frequent flyer community that finds invitation-only status with US airlines to be sexy.
 I’ve gotta be honest, I don’t really get it.
 Is there any other context in which overpaying for the pleasure of indulging in American’s domestic first class catering, lounge cubed cheese, and cheap chardonnay, is considered appealing?